-With Medicare Advantage (Part C) you don’t have to worry that your plan won’t cover something that Original Medicare (Part A and Part B) covers.
-Medicare Advantage is required to cover everything that Original Medicare covers, which the exception of hospice care, which Part A still covers.
-When choosing a Medicare Advantage plan you may have many options for plan type, coverage and cost.
+Your Medicare Advantage plan will cover everything that Original Medicare (Part A and Part B) covers.
+The only exception is hospice care, which Part A still covers.
+When comparing the best Medicare Advantage plans for you, look at the plan type, coverage, and cost.
 Keep in mind that not all Medicare Advantage plans are available in all areas.

-- HMO (Health Maintenance Organization): generally requires you to select a primary care doctor and get a referral to see a specialist.
-You’re generally not covered for services you receive outside the plan’s network of Medicare providers.
+Health Maintenance Organization (HMO) – These plans generally require you to select a primary care doctor and get a referral to see a specialist.
+You generally need to see providers in the plan’s network.

-- PPO (Preferred Provider Organization): generally allows you to use any doctor or hospital but usually charges you less to use doctors and hospitals in the plan’s network.
-You generally don’t need a referral to see a specialist so if you want to see a dermatologist, for example, you generally can just make an appointment without consulting your primary care physician.
+Preferred Provider Organization (PPO) – A PPO may let you see any doctor or hospital that accepts Medicare assignment.
+Usually, the plan charges less to use doctors and hospitals in the plan’s network.
+You won’t need a referral to see a specialist.
+That means you can schedule an appointment with a specialist like a dermatologist without having to contact your primary doctor first

-- PFFS (Private Fee-for-Service)**: like a PPO, you might not need to choose a primary care physician, and you might not need a referral to see a specialist.
+Private Fee-for-Service (PFFS) – You may not need to choose a primary care physician, and you might not need a referral to see a specialist.
 Just be aware that not all Medicare providers accept the plan’s payment terms.

-- SNP: A Special Needs Plan is for people in certain circumstances, such as people in a nursing home or people with a severe or disabling chronic condition.
-The plan may tailor the benefits to the needs of the people it serves.
+Special Needs Plan (SNP) – This plan type is for people in specific circumstances.
+For example, if you live in a nursing home or you have a severe or disabling chronic condition, you might qualify for this type of plan.
+The plan may tailor benefits to the needs of the people it serves.
+Read more about Medicare Special Needs Plans.

 Routine dental services